stacksjs/stacks/resources/components/README.md

 ## 🤖 Usage

-Because this project is optimized toward the development of easily reusable & composable component libraries, it's very easy to use (and distribute):
+Because this project is optimized toward the development of easily reusable & composable component libraries, it’s very easy to use (and distribute):

 ```vue
 <script setup lang="ts">